Theories of second-language acquisition: Implicit/explicit linguistic knowledge

+Recent studies emphasize the dynamic nature of the interface between implicit and explicit knowledge.
+For example, Ellis (2005) argues that conscious attention and explicit knowledge facilitate the formation of pattern recognizers, which serve as a foundation for implicit learning.
+Subsequently, implicit learning integrates and refines these recognizers, creating a dynamic interaction that evolves over time.
+Kim and Godfroid (2023) also demonstrated that implicit and explicit knowledge influence each other reciprocally, with the nature of their interaction being shaped by learning environments and task characteristics.
+Their findings highlight how context-dependent factors mediate the relationship between the two knowledge systems.

+Moreover, Dienes and Perner (2001) and Williams (2005) suggest that learners' unconscious implicit knowledge can later prompt conscious noticing and the formation of explicit rules.
+Rebuschat and Williams (2012) propose that statistical learning underpins implicit knowledge, which, in turn, guides learners in constructing explicit rules and metalinguistic knowledge.

 Sociocultural theory

 Sociocultural theory was originally coined by Wertsch in 1985 and derived from the work of Lev Vygotsky and the Vygotsky Circle in Moscow from the 1920s onwards.
 Sociocultural theory is the notion that human mental function is from participating cultural mediation integrated into social activities.
 The central thread of sociocultural theory focuses on diverse social, historical, cultural, and political contexts where language learning occurs and how learners negotiate or resist the diverse options that surround them.
-More recently, in accordance with this sociocultural thread, Larsen-Freeman (2011) created the triangle form that shows the interplay of four Important concepts in language learning and education: (a) teacher, (b) learner, (c) language or culture and (d) context.
-In this regard, what makes sociocultural theory different from other theories is that it argues that second learning acquisition is not a universal process.
+More recently, in accordance with this sociocultural thread, Larsen-Freeman created the triangle form that shows the interplay of four Important concepts in language learning and education: (a) teacher, (b) learner, (c) language or culture and (d) context.
+In this regard, what makes sociocultural theory different from other theories is that it argues that second language acquisition is not a universal process.
 On the contrary, it views learners as active participants by interacting with others and also the culture of the environment.

-Complex Dynamic Systems Theory
+Complex dynamic systems theory

 Second language acquisition has been usually investigated by applying traditional cross-sectional studies.
 In these designs usually a pre-test post-test method is used.
 However, in the 2000s a novel angle emerged in the field of second language research.
 These studies mainly adopt Dynamic systems theory perspective to analyse longitudinal time-series data.
 Scientists such as Larsen-Freeman, Verspoor, de Bot, Lowie, van Geert claim that second language acquisition can be best captured by applying longitudinal case study research design rather than cross-sectional designs.
 In these studies variability is seen a key indicator of development, self-organization from a Dynamic systems parlance.
 The interconnectedness of the systems is usually analysed by moving correlations.

+However, the theory incorporated into SLA by Larsen-Freeman and Cameron has been criticized for several reasons: the lack of evidence demonstrating its consistency with actual data, its deviation from the original complex systems theory by entirely excluding mathematical formalization, its disregard for the stability of linguistic knowledge, and its failure to distinguish between systematic error and random error due to an overemphasis on complexity.